To Become an NSCMC Volunteer

 North Shore Community Mediation Center, Inc. has adopted the Supreme Judicial Court Uniform Rules on Dispute Resolution.
 These Rules govern court-connected dispute resolution services in civil and criminal cases.
 The Rules also provide guidelines for program administration, training, and ethical standards.
 The full text of the Rules is available at www.mass.gov/courts/docs/admin/planning/newadrbook.pdf

-NSCMC mediators can log in at the top of the page to access forms, register for professional development sessions, complete useful surveys.
+NSCMC mediators can log in here to access forms, register for professional development sessions, complete useful surveys.